 Indulge in a delicious meal, taking in the sights of London by night as you go.
 Most Thames dinner cruises include live musicians with the opportunity to dance the rest of the evening away.

-Try this for size:Enjoy a classic Bateaux dinner cruise on the Thames with a loved one.
+Try this one:Enjoy a classic Bateaux dinner cruise on the Thames with a loved one.
 The experience, reserved for adults and teens aged 15+, includes a delicious four course meal, a welcome drink, plus tea and coffee.
 A live house band enhances the atmosphere on the boat.

 Thames lunch cruise